 When to use ice for back pain.

-Ice is recommended for the first 48-72 hours following acute musculoskeletal injury (eg. sprains, strains).
+Most chiropractors will usually recommended ice for the first 48-72 hours following acute musculoskeletal injury (eg. sprains, strains).
 It is best used immediately following the injury.
 There is little evidence to support its use after 72 hours.

 Use Ice to: